ohtuprojekti-medified/adminapp-medified/README.md

 * Team accepts the User Story (tavallisesti Product owner)
 * Code is documented (?)
 * Help documentation is updated (?)

+## Development Environment
+The development environment is entirely configured in the docker-compose.yml file located in this repository.
+The file defines the containers/environments for:

+- Frontend
+- Backend
+- The database used by the services

+The environment variables are defined in .env file.
+You need to edit .tmp.env file for your local environment (e.g. add 'postgres' for the missing variables).

+### Start the development environment
+`docker-compose up`

+### Stop the development environment
+`docker-compose down`